iokiwi/programming-in-logic/slides/logic.md

 +++

-The mathematical dicipline of formal logic in 4 easy steps
+The mathematical discipline of formal logic in 4 easy steps
 <br>

-  1. Distil problem to notation
+  1. Distill problem to notation
   2. Apply rules of inference
   3. ???
-  4. ~~Pofit~~ Proof!
+  4. ~~Profit~~ Proof!

 +++